We provide the most advanced cardiac care in the region.

 The Electrophysiology team at the WVU Heart and Vascular Institute, includes board-certified cardiac electrophysiologists who specialize in treating conditions that cause the heart to beat too fast, too slow, or in an irregular pattern.
 Treatments include medications, procedures and implantable devices to help normalize arrhythmias.
 The team works in collaboration with other specialty services to ensure individualized care is provided to every patient.
 Learn More→

-At the WVU Heart and Vascular Institute, our cardiac rehabilitation team works to help patients resume their normal lifestyle as soon as possible following a heart problem.
+At the WVU Heart and Vascular Institute, our Cardio-Pulmonary rehabilitation team works to help patients resume their normal lifestyle as soon as possible following a heart attack, Coronary bypass surgery, valve replacement or repair, heart transplant, stable angina, angioplasty or congestive heart failure.
 Our team can help patients change their lifestyle, improve their diet and fitness, and provide them with the tools to stay on their new path.
 Using an individualized approach to patient care, rehab plans are customized to each patient’s needs and continuously evaluated.
 Learn More→

 Women’s Heart Health Program – Coming Soon

 The Women’s Heart Center at the WVU Heart and Vascular Institute provides West Virginia and the surrounding regions a dedicated center for screening and educating women on identifying and reducing their risk for cardiovascular disease by continually providing information to the general population and to community providers concerning the latest female cardiovascular risk factors and treatments.
 Coming Soon

 Pediatric Cardiac Care at WVU Medicine Children’s